 Once the sunflower sprouts have shed their black seed case it’s time to start tasting them.
-You can harvest them any time after the seed case has dropped from day 10 to day 14 I like to harvest them when the tiny bud of true leaves is just beginning to show at the crown of the stem.
+You can harvest them any time after the seed case has dropped from day 5 to 12.
+I like to harvest them when the tiny bud of true leaves is just beginning to show at the crown of the stem.
 This is when they are the sweetest.
 As the true leaves develop they get a bit more bitter.
 Taste them at this stage and harvest them when they taste the best to you.

 Sunflower sprouts taste fresh, with a mild flavor and just a hint of nuttiness at this time.
 The texture is smooth and juicy.